Chaim Topol: Literary and art career

 His autobiography, Topol by Topol, was published in London by Weindenfel and Nicholson (1981).
 He also authored To Life!
 (1994) and Topol's Treasury of Jewish Humor, Wit and Wisdom (1995).

 Topol illustrated approximately 25 books in both Hebrew and English.
 He also produced drawings of Israeli national figures.
 His sketches of Israeli presidents were reproduced in a 2013 stamp series issued by the Israel Philatelic Federation, as was his self-portrait as Tevye for 2014 commemorative stamp marking the 50th anniversary of the Broadway debut of Fiddler on the Roof.

 Philanthropy

-In 1967, Topol founded Variety Israel, an organization serving children with special needs.
+In 1967, Topol founded Variety Israel, an organization serving children with disabilities.
 He was also a co-founder and chairman of the board of Jordan River Village, a vacation village for Arab and Jewish children with life-threatening illnesses, which opened in 2012.
 It was inspired by Paul Newman's Hole in the Wall Gang Camp.
 The village is operated almost entirely by volunteers.
 Topol described it as the project he was "most connected to."